Home Health & Well-being Food Systems BNMC Farm to Hospital

 Overview

-BNMC’s Farm to Hospital Initiative started in 2015 when our team applied for and received a USDA Local Food Promotion Program Planning Grant and established partnership with member institutions Roswell and Kaleida.
-Learning the challenges needed to implement and sustain local food procurement efforts BNMC then applied for and received a second USDA grant in 2018 for $351,000 to enhance efforts.
+BNMC’s Farm to Hospital Initiative started in 2015 when our team applied for and received a USDA Local Food Promotion Program Planning Grant and established a partnership with member institutions Roswell Park and Kaleida Health.
+Upon learning the challenges of implementing and sustaining local food procurement efforts, BNMC applied for and received a second USDA grant in 2018 to continue to advance the project.
+As a direct result of this initiative, local food procurement at Campus hospitals has increased by 333%.
+You can read a copy of the full implementation report here.
+Watch a video on the project here.

 Local Food Procurement